axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## upper

-Converts a string into uppercase characters.
+Converts all characters of a string uppercase characters.

 Usage: `upper(string)`